 - Check whether vaginal prostaglandins have been utilised.

-- Consider use of terbutaline or other tocolytic agents.
+- Consider use of tocolytic agents (subcutaneous terbutaline 0.25 mg).

 - Consider screening investigations and empirical treatment for infection.